typegoose/typegoose/github-page/_docs/functions/getClass.md

   - /docs/functions/getclass
 ---

-`getClass(input: any)` is used to get the class from a variety of things
+`getClass(input: any)` gets the class from a variety of things
 Overloads:
 - `getClass(input: mongoose.Document)`: get the class like in [`getClassForDocument`]({{ site.baseurl }}{% link _docs/functions/getClassForDocument.md%})
 - `getClass(input: mongoose.Schema.Types.Embedded`: get the class for a nested document
 - `getClass(input: string)`: get the class by the name directly
 - `getClass(input: { typegooseName: string })`: get the class by using some object with the key `typegooseName` of type `string`

-Note: `Embedded` & `Document` only work if the class / schema / model were created with typegoose
+Note: `Embedded` & `Document` only work if the class / schema / model was created with typegoose

 ## Example